-I was so accustomed to holding it that I barely had to think about it anymore.
-But I must have gotten distracted for a moment, because it slipped from my hands, and now it has sunk far below me.
+I was so accustomed to holding it, I barely had to think about it anymore.
+But I must have gotten distracted for a moment, because it slipped from my hands, and now it has sunk down into the depths.

 The water is getting colder as, panicked, I dive…dive… deeper and deeper…kicking as hard as I can.